Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Create a job agent.
 Box 2: Create a package.
 Box 3: Add an Azure Resource Group Deployment task.
 - [ ] Box 1: Create a release pipeline.
 Box 2: Create a package.
 Box 3: Set the template parameters.

-### HOTSPOT You are finalizing a release in GitHub.
+### You are finalizing a release in GitHub.
 You need to apply the following labels to the release: Name Email Release v3.0 Release date How should you complete the git command?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
-Hot Area:

 ![Question 544](images/question544.jpg)